vygr/ChrysaLisp/STATUS.md

 Editor app tree global expand and collapse buttons.
 New `:expand` and `:collapse` methods on Tree widget.

+Added replace across all buffers to Editor app.

 ------

 New `Substr` string search class.
 Editor updated to use this new class.